My 10-year-old got a letter from a friend yesterday.

 “Do not forget the medicine of the caress,” said Pope Francis, to the applause of everyone present.
 “Tenderness goes from heart to hands,” he said, and makes it possible to “touch wounds with respect and love.”

-Home birth is incredibly raw and real and tender.
+Home birth is raw and real and tender.
 That America’s home birth rates are rising gives me hope for the future.

 Readers, what do you think?
 Were you born at home or in the hospital?
 Did you give birth at home or in the hospital?
 Please share your thoughts about birth and your experiences in the comment section below.